Real Lifesavers: The 5 Main Types of PFD Every Boater Should Know About

 Boating with pets can be a lot of fun!
 But it's important to carry safety gear and creature-comfort accessories for them.

-Just because the USCG and DNR lack regulations regarding pet safety on board, doesn't mean our furry family members don't need a PFD too.
+Just because the USCG and DNR lack regulations regarding pet safety on board doesn't mean our furry family members don't need a PFD, either.

 If you regard your pet as part of the family, please get your pet accustomed to wearing a life vest.
-It might take them some time getting used to it, but the moment Fido goes overboard, you'll be happy they have a little personal life preserver on!
+It might take them some time to get used to it, but the moment Fido goes overboard, you'll be happy they have a little personal life preserver on!

 All pet PFDs, like human PFDs, should fit snugly.
 Beware of dogs with thick coats.
 Don't misjudge their fur.
 Pets should not be able to back out of a PFD.